makeawishamerica/maw-simple-saml/README.md

     > Login to Azure Tenant as Admin. **Navigate to Azure Active Directory** (if not available add it to favorites from 'All Services').
 Click Properties.
 Note the "**Directory ID**" ____________________________
 * PHP 7+ Installed on External Application Server
 * Simple SAML for PHP setup on external server
     > Extension should be stored under the C:\inetpub folder at the same level as the application to be wrapped. (ie If application is at C:\inetpub\wwwroot_myapp, the extension should be stored at C:\inetpub\wwwroot_simple-saml.)
 Admin password can be secured from your local admin.
+For setup instructions, visit [https://simplesamlphp.org/docs/stable/simplesamlphp-install](https://simplesamlphp.org/docs/stable/simplesamlphp-install)
 * IIS access to exernal PHP application (cPanel Access on Linux Server)